OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 - Continuous Delivery candidate releases can proceed to the pre-production environment.
 If the release can then be validated (either manually or automatically), deployment can continue.
 If not, the project team will be notified and proper action(s) must be taken.
 - Continuous Deployment releases are directly transitioned from integration to production, e.g., they become accessible to the user.
 However, no release should go to production if significant defects have been identified during previous activities.

-The delivery and deployment of applications with low or medium sensitivity may be merged into a single step, and validation may be performed after delivery.
-However, keeping these two actions separate and using strong validation are strongly advised for sensitive applications.
+The delivery and deployment of apps with low or medium sensitivity may be merged into a single step, and validation may be performed after delivery.
+However, keeping these two actions separate and using strong validation are strongly advised for sensitive apps.

 ##### Security